-Filing in Trump case details remarkable schism with Pence over rejecting 2020 election loss
+Filing in Trump case details remarkable schism with Pence

 WASHINGTON (AP) — Days before rioters roamed the halls of the U.S. Capitol threatening to “hang Mike Pence,” Donald Trump told his vice president that people are going to “hate your guts” and “think you’re stupid” if he failed to stop the 2020 election certification.